Skip to main content

 Course overview

-Agriculture is at the centre of many of the challenges facing modern society - including climate change, food security and increasing world population - and is a diverse area of study.
+Agriculture is at the centre of many of the challenges facing modern society - including climate change, food security and increasing world population.

-Our rich curriculum includes a broad range of topics spanning plant biology, soil science, nutrition, management, accounting and law.
+Working alongside students from many intersecting disciplines, our cutting-edge curriculum includes a broad range of topics, including: animal nutrition, plant biology, soil science, nutrition, management, accounting, law and sustainable development.

 Your course and study experience - disclaimers and terms and conditions